lauracrews/meltwater-advection-ice-freezeup/docs/codeDocumentation.md

+### Note: This documentation assumes observational data has been processed and PWP model has been run!
+These processed data products and model results are archived and publicly available.
+However, [this document](https://github.com/lauracrews/meltwater-advection-ice-freezeup/blob/main/code/process_raw_observational_data/README.md) describes the observational data processing steps, and the associated code is included in the `processs_raw_observational_data` directory of this repo.
+Please reference those resources to understand the processing steps required before the analysis and plotting described in the remainder of this document.
+##
 ## Data extraction and processing
 #### Observational and PWP Model data
 `extract_dataFromArchive` - Opens the the Seaglider, underway CTD, Wave Glider, and USCGC Healy underway data used in this study (download data from http://hdl.handle.net/1773/47135)